robguevarra/gh-website/ProjectDocs/Build_Notes/completed/email-system_phase-4_passwordless-authentication-flows.md

 - ✅ **Variable Substitution**: 100% reliable snake_case format processing
 - ✅ **Customer Differentiation**: Smart routing based on existing account status
 - ✅ **Production Ready**: Comprehensive error handling and logging
-- ✅ **Password Status Detection**: Prevents users who already set passwords from accessing setup screens again

-### 7. Enhanced Security for Password-Protected Accounts

-#### 7.1 Problem: Account Setup Page Bypass
-We identified a security vulnerability where users who had already set up their passwords could access the account setup page again by clicking on old magic links in their email.
-This could potentially create confusion and security risks.

-#### 7.2 Industry Best Practice Solution
-Implemented a comprehensive solution following Auth0 and Okta's security patterns:

-- **Server-Side Check**: API verifies if the user has already set a password by:
-  - Looking up the user ID in the token metadata
-  - Checking the `unified_profiles` table to associate email with user ID
-  - Examining `user_metadata.password_set_at` in Supabase Auth

-- **Client-Side Fallback**: Additional verification in the client component to ensure users with passwords are always redirected to sign-in:
-  - Primary check using `profileStatus.isComplete` from server response
-  - Secondary check for login-purpose tokens with userId in metadata

-- **Authentication Flow Override**:
-  - Users with passwords are automatically redirected to the sign-in page
-  - Clear message explaining why they were redirected
-  - Password status check applies to both account_setup and login tokens

-This enhancement ensures a secure user experience where users who have completed their account setup will never be shown the setup screens again, regardless of which magic links they click.

 ### 🎓 **Key Learnings for Future Email System Work:**